-Best grown in lean, dry to medium moisture, well-drained sandy loams in full sun.
+Best grown in lean, dry to medium, well-drained sandy loams in full sun.
 Plants do well in average garden soils and tolerate poor soils as long as drainage is good.
-Avoid heavy clays and moist, rich, fertile soils.
 Plants also tolerate hot, humid summers and drought.
-Plants are best sited in locations protected from strong winds.
-Consider cutting back plant stems to lateral flower buds after initial flowering to tidy the planting and to encourage additional bloom.
-Plants may be cut back to basal foliage after bloom.
-Divide clumps as needed (every 2-3 years) to maintain the vitality of the planting.
-Plants slowly spread by rhizomes and can naturalize into substantial colonies over time.
+If grown ornamentally, plants are best sited in locations protected from strong winds.
+Plant stems tend to flop, particularly in hot, humid climates such as St. Louis and/or if grown in moist, rich soils.
+Consider cutting back plant stems in late spring before flowering to reduce overall plant height.
+Cutting plants back to lateral flower buds after initial flowering will tidy the planting and encourage additional bloom.
+Plants may also be cut back to basal foliage after bloom.
+Divide clumps as needed (every 2-3 years) to maintain vitality of the planting.
+Plants spread aggressively by rhizomes and self-seeding, and can naturalize into substantial colonies if left unchecked.

 ‘Red Beauty’ is a rhizomatous, spreading, upright yarrow cultivar that is noted for its cerise-red flowers and ferny aromatic foliage.
 Flowers appear in dense, flattened clusters (compound corymbs to 2-4” across) over a long summer bloom on stems typically rising to 18-24” tall.
 Deeply-dissected, fern-like, medium green leaves have a strong, somewhat spicy aroma that may persist when used in dried arrangements.

 Stem rot, powdery mildew and rust are occasional disease problems.
 Strong summer rain storms with high winds can damage exposed plantings.
 If stems flop or become matted, they can be cut back.

 Group or mass in borders, cottage gardens, wild gardens, naturalized areas or meadows.